 Constructed between 1747 and the early 19th century and consecrated by Pope Pius IX in 1860, León Cathedral is a significantly important and historic landmark in Nicaragua and expresses the transition from Baroque to Neoclassical architecture.

-Built in 1948, the House and Studio of architect Luis Barragán in the suburbs of Mexico City represents an outstanding example of the architect’s creative work in the post-Second World War period.
+Built in 1948, the House and Studio of architect Luis Barragán represents an outstanding example of the architect’s creative work in the post-Second World War period.
 Barragán created a regional adaptation of the International Modern Movement in architectural design.